ElmerCSC/elmer-elmag/CircuitBuilder/3D/stranded/closed/harmonic/README.md

-# 3D Closed Massive Coil - Transient
+# 3D Closed Stranded Coil - TEAM7 Harmonic

 ## How to create the circuit?